dfbustosus/ai-rs/README.md

 ## ✨ What Makes This Special?

 This isn't just another code repository—it's a **curated showcase** of how Rust and AI can work together to create robust, production-ready applications.
-Each project demonstrates professional software engineering principles while solving real-world problems.
+Each project solve real-world problems.

 ```rust
 // Zero compromises.
 Production-ready from day one.